interactive-sonification/pya/README.md

 * signal analysis and plotting
 * at this time more suitable for offline rendering than realtime.

+## Authors and Contributors

+* Thomas Hermann, Ambient Intelligence Group, Faculty of Technology, Bielefeld University (author and maintainer)
+* Jiajun Yang, Ambient Intelligence Group, Faculty of Technology, Bielefeld University (co-author)
+* Contributors will be acknowledged here, contributions are welcome.

 ## Installation

 **Disclaimer**: We are currently making sure that pyA can be uploaded to PyPI, until then clone the master branch and from inside the pya directory install via `pip install -e .`